petbccufscar/beecrowd/Iniciante/2060/README.md

         scanf("%d", &N);
 ```

-Seguimos para a construção do `for` onde será feito a lógica do exercício:
+Seguimos para a construção do `for` onde será feita a lógica do exercício:

 ```c
        for (i = 0; i < N; i++){